DrosophilaGenomeEvolution/TrEMOLO/README.md

         INTEGRATE_TE_TO_GENOME: True # (True, False) Re-build the assembly with the insiders integrated in
         OPTIMIZE_FREQUENCE: True # (True, False) FREQUENCE CALCULATED WITH CLIPPING READS
     INSIDER_VARIANT:
-        DETECT_ALL_TE: False    # Warning! it may be take several hours on big genomes
+        DETECT_ALL_TE: False    # detect ALL TE on genome (parameter GENOME) assembly not only new insertion.
+Warning! it may be take several hours on big genomes
     INTERMEDIATE_FILE: True     # Conserve the intermediate analyses files to process them latter.